ivanchromjak/jekyll-theme-eon/theme-docs.md

 Neque porro quisquam est qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit...
 ```

-Use the following include to add portfolio to a page:
+Use the following include to add a portfolio to a page:
 {% raw %}
 ```yml
 {% include portfolio.html